shubhambisht541/JobScheduler/README.md

-# Implementation of CRON job using Quartz.
+# Implementation of CRON job using Quartz in .Net 8.0.

 ## To build and run your app: